 Originally this was touted as necessary to cover the extra cleaning costs associated with the world crisis currently being experienced, but many believe it was just a ploy to bring paid camping in.

 Regardless, the place is magic, and a small fee to camp is totally reasonable, in our opinion.
 You might disagree, and that’s just fine too.
-I don’t see it changing back to free again.
+I don’t see it changing back to free again, but you might be able to find something else here – Beach Camping WA.

 Where is Cliff head?